Skip to content

 Method Spec properties

-runFieldResolver objectValue, queryValue, arguments, contextQueryValues
+runFieldResolver objectValue, queryValue, arguments, contextQueryValues, rootFieldRefValues

-runFieldBatchResolver objectValues, queryValues
+runFieldBatchResolver objectValues, queryValues, rootFieldRefValues

-runNodeResolver id (required)
+runNodeResolver id (required), rootFieldRefValues

-runMutationFieldResolver queryValue, arguments, contextQueryValues, contextMutationValues
+runMutationFieldResolver queryValue, arguments, contextQueryValues, contextMutationValues, rootFieldRefValues

 Every spec also has requestContext for seeding header/scope data.